 Who knows?
 There might not be much real magic left in the world anymore; and precious little of it to be found by mucking around in the mud, but I’m prepared to do my bit and give it a go if it means a better tasting ‘love-apple’.
 Even if I do have to wait until April Fool’s day.

-The above piece was a toast that I was required to give on New Years Eve many years ago. 🙂
+The above piece was a toast that I was required to give on a memorable New Years Eve many, many years ago. 🙂